zion/stir/README.md

 http://savonrb.com/version2/

 ### SOAP Clients
-To create a STiR SOAp *client*, create a new class in your clients directory.
+To create a STiR SOAP *client*, create a new class in your clients directory.
 Your client class extends the **Stir::SoapClient** class, which allows you to define operations as well as methods for the handling & modeling of the responses you receive from the service.